-The map $F$ also classifies pointed $K(G,n)$-bundles.
-In this case we see $F$ as a pointed map pointing both the domain and codomain with $K(G,n)$.
-We then have an equivalence between pointed maps $X \to_\sbt \EM(G,n)$ and pointed $K(G,n)$-bundles with codomain $X$, defined again by pulling back $F$ along the pointed map $X \to_\sbt \EM(G,n)$. \end{rmk}
+The same results in \cref{remark:classificationanduniqueness} hold when working with pointed $K(G,n)$-bundles: in this case we see $F$ as a pointed map equipping the domain and codomain with the point given by $K(G,n)$.
+In that case, we have an equivalence between pointed maps $X \to_\sbt \EM(G,n)$ and pointed $K(G,n)$-bundles with codomain $X$, defined again by pulling back $F$ along the pointed map $X \to_\sbt \EM(G,n)$.

 Notice that given a map $X \to K(A,n+1)$, its fiber $Y\to X$ is a $K(A,n)$-bundle.
 But, as we will see in \cref{proposition:characterizationprincipalfibration}, not every $K(A,n)$-bundle arises in this way.